Muji Hotel, Shenzhen

 To start, curtains automatically draw open when you first enter the room.
 There is a CD player (connected room stereo) with Muji selected songs which we put on immediately – these two extra touches we found very cute.

-The room was pretty basic with pretty basic amenities –
+The room was minimal with some basic amenities –

-KEEPABLE: Muji slippers (worth 580RMB), Muji Pen, Toothbrushes, Vanity kit, Coffee, Muji water etc.
+KEEPABLE: Muji slippers (worth RRP 580RMB if you buy in the Muji store), Muji Pen, Toothbrushes, Vanity kit, Coffee, Muji water etc.

 Non Keepable: hair dryer, bath soap shampoo conditioner, SUPER soft bath/hair/face towels, Muji cotton lined beds.